robenkleene/development-references/visual-studio-code/visual-studio-code-navigation.md

 # Visual Studio Code Navigation

+- `⌘P`: Open file (an absolute path can be pasted into here as well), by default this shows recent files first
 - `⌘T`: Go to symbol in project
 - `⌘⇧O`: Go to symbol in file
 - `⌘⇧O ↩`: A quick approach to going to the declaration for the current function